 My favourite part of Montreal that we visited was Vieux Montreal: The Old Town and Port.
 It was like walking through a bustling village in France.

 It definitely lives up to its tourism potential with lots of expensive French restaurants on the main plaza, Place Jacques Cartier, as well as a lot of souvenir shops.
 Despite this it truly is a beautiful place and has such a happy, vibrant feel.

 We walked along the riverside at the old port where people were spending their lunch break on the many benches and grassy spots among the flowers.
 There is a white clock tower overlooking the river so we climbed up there for a nice view (and some exercise).

-We left early with Mat and Marie the next day and left our stuff at Mat’s work so we could look around a bit more before our ride share at 1pm.
-Wandered back to Vieux Montreal, we enjoyed a ridiculously cheap lunch in Chinatown before picking up our stuff and catching our ride to Quebec.
+We left early with Mat and Marie the next day and left our stuff at Mat’s work so we could look around a bit more before our ride share at 1 pm.

 Joee and Gabriel are such a lovely young couple.
 They cooked us a delicious dinner and we shared some local Quebec wine with honey and cranberry.

 Gabriel had the following day off work so took us for a walking tour through the Upper and Lower Old Towns.
 I really liked the Old Town in Montreal but Quebec City’s is something else.
 So beautiful and it is the only walled city in North America north of Mexico City.

 There are some stunning architectural gems including Le Chateau Frontenac, apparently the most photographed Hotel in the world.
 It is a Fairmont Hotel so like the others it resembles a grand castle and has great views from the top floors.